Taxco Mexico: Things to Do, Where to Stay + What to Eat

 Tip – To capture the golden sun illuminating the pink sandstone of Santa Prisca, arrive about an hour and a half before sunset.

+You could easily spend a couple of hours here in the afternoon while you soak up the local life of Taxco.
 When I first arrived, a small group of women was chatting on the benches under the shade of a tightly shaped ficus tree.

 A few moments later, a group of young kids picked up a game of soccer in front of the church.
 And around the corner, a couple found a secluded spot to make out.

-3. Mina Prehispánica de Taxco | Pre-Hispanic Silver Mine
+3. Explore a Pre-Hispanic Silver Mine

-Explore a pre-Hispanic silver mine established by the Chontal, the indigenous group that inhabited Taxco before the Spanish arrived.
-The small mine is still full of precious minerals since the Chontal closed it off in an effort to hide it from the Spanish.
+Mina Prehispánica de Taxco is a silver mine established by the Chontal, the indigenous group that inhabited Taxco before the Spanish arrived.
+The small mine is still full of precious minerals since it was closed off in an effort to hide it from the Spanish.

 Light illuminates the rock, a source of silver and other precious metals inside Taxco's prehispanic silver mine.